gusmacaulay/mentat/README.md

 ```
 /mentat %query Once upon a time on an Urbit ship...
 /mentat %img A photorealistic image of an Urbit ship
+/mentat %remind in five minutes remind me to take a coffee break
 ```

 Currently valid centags are: